 Pages tagged with: treaty of waitangi

-The Treaty of Waitangi, considered to be New Zealand's founding document, was signed at Waitangi on 6 February 1840 between Māori chiefs and the British Crown.
+The Treaty of Waitangi, one of New Zealand's founding documents, was signed here on 6 February 1840 by Māori chiefs and representatives of the British Crown.

 The Queen meets the Māori Queen, Dame Te Arikinui Te Ātairangikaahu, in 1995